Crown of the Rose: Crown of the Rose

-Crown of the Rose #3, same type as above, was reported sold to Spink of London in 1961 for £4,000 and was brought "from a man in Northumberland who had a collection of silver and gold coins, not thinking there was much of value in them".
+Crown of the Rose #3, same type as above, was reported bought by Spink of London in 1961 for £4,000 "from a man in Northumberland who had a collection of silver and gold coins, not thinking there was much of value in them".
 Spink's example is no doubt the one appearing in their catalogue (#2272), and looks to be the finest of the three - superbly struck and with very little wear.